Geraldine Quinn: Live performance

 Over the course of her career, Quinn has also performed and toured solo shows at the Sydney Big Laugh Comedy Festival, Bangalow Arts Festival, Brisbane Cabaret Festival, Melbourne Cabaret Festival, New Zealand International Comedy Festival, Fringe World in Perth, and the Adelaide Cabaret Festival.

 Television and radio

-Quinn has appeared on Australian TV shows Spicks and Specks, RocKwiz, Adam Hills Tonight, The Comedy Channel and Upper Middle Bogan.
+Quinn has appeared on Australian TV shows Spicks and Specks, RocKwiz, Adam Hills Tonight, The Comedy Channel, Upper Middle Bogan, How To Stay Married and Get Krack!n.

-She is a regular guest on ABC Radio's The Conversation Hour.
+She was a regular guest on ABC Radio's The Conversation Hour.